Christopher Tin: Turandot (2024)

 Tin's foray into opera came about when director Francesca Zambello, Artistic Director of Washington National Opera, heard his music coming from her teenage son's bedroom.
 Confused as to why her son was listening to classical music, she discovered that he had in fact been playing Civilization VI, which features Tin's piece "Sogno di Volare".
 She then reached out to Tin, and invited him to meet with her in San Francisco.

 The resulting commission was to compose a new ending to Giacomo Puccini's opera Turandot, which was left unfinished upon his death in 1924.
 Zambello paired Tin up with playwright Susan Soon He Stanton, who wrote a new libretto to replace the ending written by Giuseppe Adami and Renato Simoni.

 Tin and Stanton's new ending premiered at the Kennedy Center on May 11, 2024, and sold out its entire run prior to opening night.
 The reviews were very positive: Michael Andor Brodeur of The Washington Post called the production 'refreshing' and declared "Even without the new ending — and Tin's splendid musical additions, which draw sensibly from Puccini's score while applying an entirely new emotional finish — Zambello's "Turandot" crackles with fresh energy".
 Heidi Waleson of The Wall Street Journal wrote that the new ending "fits the opera neatly.
 Its sound and attitude, while contemporary, grow organically from Puccini’s original, like a savvy modern addition on a historic building."

 Live Gloriously (2024)

 Tin once again returned to the Civilization franchise to compose the main theme for Civilization VII, a choral anthem called "Live Gloriously".
-The text for the song is based off 4 famous historical texts: the Iliad, Beowulf, the Popol Vuh and the Ramayana in their original native languages.
+The text for the song is based on four famous historical texts: the Iliad, Beowulf, the Popol Vuh and the Ramayana in their original native languages.
 Tin explained in a blog that he was facing pressure to compose the main theme of Civilization VII until he found inspiration from a quote in the Iliad.
 The piece was given its world premiere at The Game Awards 2024, conducted by Lorne Balfe and performed by The Game Awards Orchestra, including an appearance by Pedro Eustache.